 BLS context: useful, but not a CISSP outcome

 The BLS data is occupation context, not certification-outcome evidence.
-RoleMath's current packets use May 2025 national OEWS data: Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage, and Computer occupations, all other at 435,370 employment and a 116,580 USD median annual wage.
+RoleMath's current analyses use May 2025 national OEWS data: Information Security Analysts at 190,650 employment and a 129,180 USD median annual wage, and Computer occupations, all other at 435,370 employment and a 116,580 USD median annual wage.

 The outlook context is also occupation-level.
-RoleMath's current packets show Information Security Analysts at 28.5 percent projected employment change for 2024-2034 with 16 thousand annual openings, and Computer occupations, all other at 8.2 percent with 31.3 thousand annual openings.
+RoleMath's current analyses show Information Security Analysts at 28.5 percent projected employment change for 2024-2034 with 16 thousand annual openings, and Computer occupations, all other at 8.2 percent with 31.3 thousand annual openings.

 None of that means CISSP pays those salaries or creates those openings.
 It helps readers understand the role families around the credential and decide whether CISSP is appropriately timed.